characterMaster/NLP-HW1/hw_grammar/README.md

 2.3
 (1)
-In grammar3, I extended the baseline grammar (grammar2) to cover the phenomena required in Section 2.2.
+In grammar3, we extended the baseline grammar (grammar2) to cover the phenomena required in Section 2.2.
 The main modifications are:

 Verb Subcategorization
-I introduced finer verb categories:
+ we introduced finer verb categories:
 V_i (e.g., sighed, worked), which cannot take an NP, preventing ungrammatical forms like sighed a pickle.
 V_t (e.g., ate, wanted), which take an NP object.
 V_clausal (e.g., thought), which take a sentential complement (that S).
 V_np_sbar (currently perplexed), which take both an NP and a sentential complement.
 This allows "it perplexed the president that a sandwich ate Sally" without overgenerating with other transitive verbs.

 That-Clauses (S')
-I added S' → that S, allowing embedding of sentences as complements or as NP-like constituents.
-I also allowed NP → S', so a that-clause can act as subject (That a sandwich ate Sally perplexed the president).
+ we added S' → that S, allowing embedding of sentences as complements or as NP-like constituents.
+Wealso allowed NP → S', so a that-clause can act as subject (That a sandwich ate Sally perplexed the president).

 Coordination
-I added subject coordination (S → NP Conj NP VP) and VP coordination (S → NP VP Conj VP, plus VP → VP Conj VP).
-I also allowed VP → Vt Conj Vt NP so multiple transitive verbs can share the same object (wanted and ate a sandwich).
+ we added subject coordination (S → NP Conj NP VP) and VP coordination (S → NP VP Conj VP, plus VP → VP Conj VP).
+Wealso allowed VP → Vt Conj Vt NP so multiple transitive verbs can share the same object (wanted and ate a sandwich).

 Recursive NP Structure
-Using an intermediate Nbar category, I enabled recursive adjective and PP modification of nouns (the very very perplexed president, every proposal on the desk).
+Using an intermediate Nbar category, we enabled recursive adjective and PP modification of nouns (the very very perplexed president, every proposal on the desk).

 AdjP Recursion and PP Attachments
-I added AdjP → Adv AdjP for stacked intensifiers, and rules like NP → NP PP and VP → V_intrans PP to allow PP attachment at both NP and VP levels (worked on every proposal on the desk).
+ We added AdjP → Adv AdjP for stacked intensifiers, and rules like NP → NP PP and VP → V_intrans PP to allow PP attachment at both NP and VP levels (worked on every proposal on the desk).

 Lexicon Extensions
-I added conjunctions (and), the pronoun it, name noun Sally, and the necessary nouns and adjectives to cover the example sentences.
+ We added conjunctions (and), the pronoun it, name noun Sally, and the necessary nouns and adjectives to cover the example sentences.

+In the meanwhile, we adjust the weights of some of the new rules that might create loops, such as VP -> V_clausal S' (S' -> that S) and Nbar -> AdjP Nbar.

 (2)
 a very fine pickle in Sally in a proposal and Sally worked .